 Legal writing sample (5 to 10 pages).

 These positions will remain open until filled.

 DIVERSITY AND INCLUSION MISSION STATEMENT

 DLC is committed to protecting the fundamental human rights of its clients by providing zealous advocacy and excellent representation.
 We are dedicated to understanding our clients’ diverse circumstances and to meeting their needs.
-In fulfilling our mission, DLC is committed to fostering diversity at all levels of the agency.
-DLC’s leadership is responsible for ensuring diversity, inclusion, and equity.
-We are committed to maintaining an inclusive environment and equitable treatment for all.
+In fulfilling our mission, DLC is committed to building a team that represents a variety of backgrounds, perspectives, and skills.